-Prospective authors may direct all enquiries regarding this track to the corresponding chair Alejandro R. Mosteo.
+Prospective authors may direct all enquiries regarding this track to the corresponding chair Alexandre Skrzyniarz.

 Call for Work‐in‐Progress‐track Submissions

-The Work‐in‐Progress track seeks two kinds of submissions: (a) ongoing research, and (b) early‐stage ideas.
-Ongoing research submissions are 4‐page papers that describe research results that are not mature enough to be submitted to the journal track as yet.
-Early‐stage ideas, are 1‐page papers that pitch new research directions that fall in the scope of the conference.
+The Work‐in‐Progress track seeks two kinds of submissions: (a) ongoing research and (b) early‐stage ideas.
+Ongoing research submissions are 4‐page papers describing research results that are not mature enough to be submitted to the journal track.
+Early‐stage ideas are 1‐page papers that pitch new research directions that fall within the scope of the conference.

 Topics addressed by the WIP track are close by the journal track: